andymcmillan/andymcmillan/office.md

 ## Refurbishment

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-## Furniture

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-The office also comes with a single Herman Miller Mirra chair, and 3 white Eames Plastic Side Chairs.
+* Desk
+* Cupboards
+* Kitchen
+* Bathroom refurbished with new floor, new fixtures, and custom sink / utility cupboard unit.
+* Walls plastered and repainted, including installation of 5x3m whiteboard wall.
+* New filament bulb light rig fitted above the desk, pendant light in reception area, and additional wall lights installed.
+* Fitted with additional electrical outlets at floor level, 2 outlets and cable management inside each cupboard, and 4 extra outlets by kitchen.
+* Blackout blinds custom fitted to all 4 windows.

 ## Price